homebase/jqueryrun/readme.md

 # What is jquery-do?
+Significantly speed up your pages!
-Lazy load all your javascripts! jQuery-do is a powerful add-on to $.ajax that allows you to load javascript on-demand (the first time it is used).
+Lazy load all your javascripts.
+Load javascript on-demand (the first time it requred).
+Once loaded scripts are cached.

 ## Features
 * lazy load javascript on-demand (the first time it is used)
-* cache previously loaded javascript (load only once)
+* cache previously loaded javascripts (load only once)

 ## Usage
     // pass a callback function